YingfanWang/PaCMAP/README.md

 Our latest algorithm, Pairwise Controlled Manifold Approximation with Local Adjusted Graph(*LocalMAP*), from a nonparametric perspective, address this problem by dynamically and locally adjusting the graph during the final stage, making the real clusters within the dataset to be easier to identify and more separable comparing to other DR methods that may overlook or combine.

-Check out our [AAAI Paper](https://www.arxiv.org/abs/2412.15426) and the [Code](https://github.com/williamsyy/LocalMAP) for detailed insights into the new approach.
+Check out our [AAAI Paper](https://arxiv.org/abs/2412.15426) and the [Code](https://github.com/williamsyy/LocalMAP) for detailed insights into the new approach.
 This method will be embedded into PaCMAP package soon.

 ## <a name='Introduction'></a>Introduction

-**Our work has been published at the Journal of Machine Learning Research(JMLR)!**
+Our work has been published in the **Journal of Machine Learning Research (JMLR)** 📚 and has earned the prestigious **John M. Chambers Statistical Software Award** 🥇 and the **Award for Innovation in Statistical Programming and Analytics** 💡 presented by the Statistical Computing Section (SCS) and the Statistical Programming and Analytics Section (SSPA) of the American Statistical Association (ASA).

 PaCMAP (Pairwise Controlled Manifold Approximation) is a dimensionality reduction method that can be used for visualization, preserving both local and global structure of the data in original space.
 PaCMAP optimizes the low dimensional embedding using three kinds of pairs of points: neighbor pairs (pair_neighbors), mid-near pair (pair_MN), and further pairs (pair_FP).

 Previous dimensionality reduction techniques focus on either local structure (e.g. t-SNE, LargeVis and UMAP) or global structure (e.g. TriMAP), but not both, although with carefully tuning the parameter in their algorithms that controls the balance between global and local structure, which mainly adjusts the number of considered neighbors.
-Instead of considering more neighbors to attract for preserving glocal structure, PaCMAP dynamically uses a special group of pairs -- mid-near pairs, to first capture global structure and then refine local structure, which both preserve global and local structure.
+Instead of considering more neighbors to attract for preserving global structure, PaCMAP dynamically uses a special group of pairs -- mid-near pairs, to first capture global structure and then refine local structure, which both preserve global and local structure.
 For a thorough background and discussion on this work, please read [our paper](https://jmlr.org/papers/v22/20-1061.html).

 ## <a name='ReleaseNotes'></a>Release Notes